ggabgio/WISP-Simulator-Companion-WebApp/README.md

 # WISP Simulator Companion Web App

+## Project Status
+This project was developed as a capstone project and is no longer actively maintained.

 This web application serves as the companion platform for the **WISP Training Simulator**, a capstone project designed to simulate wireless internet installation training and track user performance.

 The web app allows trainees and administrators to interact with the simulator data through Firebase Authentication and Firestore.